penguinpowernz/wifi-api/README.md

 # wifi-api

 A nice HTTP API to control wireless connections on a machine.
-A simple app is also included.
+A simple HTTP app is also included.
+Currently a work in progress.